Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: Experiments and Results

 \subsubsection{Data Preparation and Model Architecture}

 The PPG signals were segmented into individual peaks, with every training, validation or test sample containing only one peak.
-As the heart rate can change between or even within subjects, an average length of 50 samples was selected (1 second).
+As the heart rate can change both between and within subjects, an average length of 50 samples was selected (1 second).
 Segments longer than 50 samples were truncated, and those shorter than 50 were padded with zeros.
 Figure \ref{fig:pad_n_cut} illustrates such padding and truncation.

-Next, the PPG pulses were transformed into visibility graphs, and the corresponding adjacency matrices were converted into images to feed the VGG19 model which was pre-trained on the ImageNet dataset.
-Figure \ref{fig:Three} illustrates the three-channel input system.
-The VGG19 model requires 3 channels of images; the inputs of the three channels were the adjacency matrix generated from the PPG pulses, the adjacency matrix generated from the inverted PPG pulses, and the adjacency matrix of a slope-weighted visibility graph generated from the inverted PPG signal.
-For slope-weighted visibility graphs, the edge weights, the non-zero values of the adjacency matrices, depend on the slope of the line connecting the two data points.
-Since the three channels were considered to be the RGB channels, Figure \ref{fig:rgb} shows an example of an input image of the VGG19 model.
-No preprocessing was required.
+Next, the PPG pulses were transformed into visibility graphs as in Figure \ref{fig:graph}, and the corresponding adjacency matrices were converted into images to feed the VGG19 model which was pre-trained on the ImageNet dataset.
+Figure \ref{fig:Three} illustrates the three-channel image input which is required for the VGG19 model; the three inputs were the adjacency matrix generated from the PPG pulses, the adjacency matrix generated from the amplitude-inverted PPG pulses, and the adjacency matrix of a slope-weighted visibility graph generated from the amplitude-inverted PPG signal.
+For slope-weighted visibility graphs, the edge weights (the non-zero values of the adjacency matrices) depend on the slope of the line connecting the two data points.
+These different modes of information were fused by considering them as the RGB channels.
+With these channels as the RGB channels of a colour image, Figure \ref{fig:rgb} shows an example of a resulting input image of the VGG19 model, with no preprocessing required.
 The \textbf{findpeaks} function in \textbf{MATLAB} was used to extract pulses from the PPG signals.
-Then the adjacency matrices were shuffled and divided into the training, validation, and test sets with sizes of 10131, 2586, and 2586.
+Then, the adjacency matrices were shuffled and divided into the training, validation, and test sets with sizes of 9,148, 3,050, and 3,049.
 Ten consecutive tests were performed using different training/validation/test distributions (different random seeds).
 The results were analysed by calculating the mean and standard deviation.

-As for the model architecture, the VGG19 model was pre-trained on the ImageNet dataset with 1000 classes.
-Thus, a fully connected top layer with the size of $1000 \times 4$ and a Softmax activation function were added to the VGG19 model for the classification task.
-In addition, top layers of size $1000 \times 1$ and $1000 \times 2$ were included for the regression and binary classification task.
+As for the model architecture, the VGG19 model was pre-trained on the ImageNet dataset with 1,000 classes.
+Thus, a fully connected top layer with the size of $1000 \times 4$, which gives a four dimension output suitable for classifying subjects into four age groups, was added to the VGG19 model for the classification task.
+In addition, the top layers of size $1000 \times 1$ and $1000 \times 2$ were included for the regression and binary classification task according to the required output dimension.